faudio/faudio/doc/Interfaces.md

 ### Using an interface

-Interface methods are called by invoking \ref doremir_interface, passing the value and the value on which the method is going to be dispatched.
+Interface methods are called by invoking \ref doremir_interface, passing the interface identifier and the value on which the interface is going to be dispatched.
+This is usually one of the arguments to the invoked method, but it can be any value.
+If the given value does not implement the interface, \ref doremir_interface returns null.

-Note that under the hood, \ref doremir_interface is the *only* way to call a method: it is not safe to cast a pointer of some type to the interface type regardless of whether the type implements the interface or not.
+Note that \ref doremir_interface is actually the *only* way to call am interface method: in particular it is not safe to cast a pointer of some type to the interface type and call the methods from that pointer.
+Interfaces are commonly used to implement generic functions, which accept the generic \ref doremir_ptr_t.

 For example, this is a way to implement the *min* function for any type supporing the \ref doremir_order_t interface.